 It seems dangerous.
 This test of foolhardiness proved too much for some petrified newcomers, who opted not to play for The Cranes, rather than incur Amin’s wrath.

 5. Trev's “milk and two sugars”

-Having already threatening to “whack him around the head with my squash racquet” after signing for Nottingham Forest, Brian Clough then decided to bring down million pound signing Trevor Francis a further peg or two by instructing him to make his new team-mates’ half-time cuppas during his first week at the club.
+Having already threatened to “whack him around the head with my squash racquet” after signing for Nottingham Forest, Brian Clough then decided to bring down million-pound signing Trevor Francis a further peg or two by instructing him to make his new team-mates’ half-time cuppas during his first week at the club.